ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-9-Math.rst

       }
    }

-How could you change the code above to return a random number from 1 to 10?
-Modify the code above and see if your answer is correct.

-Here are some other examples that move a random number into a specific range.
+Here are some examples that move a random number into a specific range.

 .. code-block:: java